Student Application Mini-FAQ

 - What if I still have questions?

-Send a message to the Haiku Mailing List or contact Haiku's Google Summer of Code administrator (Adrien Destugues).
+Send a message to the Haiku Mailing List or contact Haiku's Google Summer of Code administrator (PulkoMandy).

 - Are there any other requirements?

 Applying students are required to submit a code contribution to our change review tool.
-This could either be a task marked easy, TODO commented in code, Code style cleanup, or any other unlisted task.
+This could either be a task marked easy, TODO commented in code, code style cleanup, or any other unlisted task.
 Submitting code that relates to your project will indicate a higher level of understanding and ability.
 The number and difficulty of resolved issues will be taken into consideration when evaluating your application.
-It is suggested to include the keyword "gsoc2019" on tickets that contain submissions, as this facilitates finding them in the future.
+It is suggested to set the topic to "gsoc2020" on submissions, as this facilitates finding them in the future.